parazyd/tordam/protocol.md

 Abstract
 --------

-* Every DECODE node can be an opt-in directory.
+* Every node can be an opt-in directory.
   * This implies running the directory daemon on the node.
 * Every directory has a HTTP API allowing to list other nodes and announce new ones.